sfigg/commercialization-public/design/compatibility/1709/device-trustedplatformmodule.md

 </tbody>
 </table>

-**Mandatory:** The TPM must comply with “TCG PC Client Platform TPM Profile (PTP) Specification”, Family “2.0”, Level 00 Revision 00.43, dated January 26, 2015 except as stated below:
+**Mandatory:** If the TPM device complies with Library Version 1.16, the TPM must comply with “TCG PC Client Platform TPM Profile (PTP) Specification”, Family “2.0”, Level 00 Revision 00.43, dated January 26, 2015 except as stated below:

+   -   Any statements in the “System.Fundamentals.TPM20” or “Device.TrustedPlatformModule.TPM20” are authoritative if there is a conflict between them and the PTP specification.

+**Mandatory:** If the TPM device complies with Library Version 1.38, the TPM must comply with “TCG PC Client Platform TPM Profile (PTP) Specification”, Family “2.0”, Level 00 Revision 1.03, except as stated below:

    -   Any statements in the “System.Fundamentals.TPM20” or “Device.TrustedPlatformModule.TPM20” are authoritative if there is a conflict between them and the PTP specification.